 The request should be “download fileName”, and the server should make a response to the client.

-If the desired file exists, the server will start to send the video to the client using stop-and-wait mechanism.
+If the desired file exists, the server sends the video file to the client using the stop-and-wait mechanism.

-In the meantime, the server should keep receiving ACKs from the client.
+During file transmission, the client should send acknowledgements to the server and the server should keep receiving ACKs from the client.

-If the ACK is not received in 100 milliseconds (#define TIMEOUT 100), the respective sequence number should be retransmitted.
+If the ACK is not received in 100 milliseconds (#define TIMEOUT 100), the missing packets should be retransmitted.

-(Hint: use clock()*1000/CLOCKS_PER_SEC+TIMEOUT to record the expired time in milliseconds)
+Hint: use clock()*1000/CLOCKS_PER_SEC+TIMEOUT to record the expired time in milliseconds.

-In the partial code of server.c, you need to complete (see the comments in server.c):
+In server.c (which is the partial code of the server program), you need to:

-//complete sendFile() function
+complete the sendFile() function

 For client program:

-Create an UDP socket and assign the server address
+Create an UDP socket and assign the server address.

-The user can make a command “download fileName” to the server
+The user can make a command “download fileName” to the server.

 If the response shows the file exists, then the client can start to receive the file

-Upon receiving each sequence number, the client should reply an ACK and write the receiving data to the file if the sequence number is valid
+To simulate packet loss, the client ignores each received packet with probability 0.5.

-To simulate packet loss, the client will ignore each packet with probability 0.5
+After successfully receiving a packet, the client should reply an ACK and append the receiving data to the end of a file if the sequence number associated with the packet is valid.

-In the partial code of client.c, you need to complete (see the comments in client.c)
+In client.c (which is the partial code of the client program), you need to:

-// complete recvFile() function
+complete the recvFile() function

-A diagram showing the message flow for stop-and-wait
+A diagram showing the message flow for stop-and-wait.
+Seq=x means the xth packet.

 Bonus (20%)